1 Thessalonians

 1 Thessalonians 1:7 & 8

-And so you became a model to all the believers in Macedonia and Achaia.
-The Lord's message rang out from you not only in Macedonia and Achaia - your faith in God has become known everywhere.
-Therefore we do not need to say anything about it,
+Thus you became a pattern for all the believers in Macedonia and Achaia; for the Lord's message sounded forth from you not only in Macedonia and Achaia, but everywhere your trust toward God became known.
+The result is that we don't need to say anything;

 This group of believers could have easily hunkered down in the face of persecution but instead they put their faith into action.
 By doing so, they not only reached their local area but all of the region and in fact the whole world as even now we read of their faith and are strengthened.
 Persecution is simply an opportunity to let the Lord's message ring out just as the Thessalonians did!
 As they imitated Paul's boldness in sharing the gospel, they became a model for others to follow and that same thing can be true of our lives as well.